philschatz/atom-pull-requests/README.md

 View/Edit comments on a Pull Request directly inside the Atom Editor.

+![in action](https://cloud.githubusercontent.com/assets/253202/11237087/a3568100-8dab-11e5-8d9d-3bc9cc3dc5af.gif)

-Annoyed when someone comments on a line of your elegant code and then you have to sift through all those files to find the right place in your text editor?
+Annoyed when someone litters your elegant code with _"comments"_, and _"suggestions"_? and then you have to sift through all the files in your text editor to find the right place?
 Fear no more!

-![in action](https://cloud.githubusercontent.com/assets/253202/11237087/a3568100-8dab-11e5-8d9d-3bc9cc3dc5af.gif)

 # TODO